logscape/javaapp/README.md

 ## Agent Type

 The JavaApp by default will run on any Indexer named JmxIndexer or any agent that contains the name JmxIndexer.
-The following are names are valid
+The following names are examples that fit this pattern

  * JmxIndexer
  * DevJmxIndexer